Rocky V: Continuity

 In the years following the film's release, Stallone acknowledged that the injury which forces Rocky to retire, referenced in the film as a potentially lethal form of 'brain damage', was inaccurate.
 Stallone stated that having discussed the story with many boxing medical professionals, the injury Rocky suffered was a milder form of brain damage, similar to that of a long term concussion that many boxers suffer from and by modern-day standards are still able to gain licenses to box.
-It would not have prevented Rocky from gaining a license to box nor killed him.
+It would not have prevented Rocky from gaining a license to box nor killed him, which is why he is allowed to box again in Rocky Balboa.

-Tony Burton briefly reprises his role as Duke at the beginning of the film.
-However, during his scenes, Rocky refers to him as "Tony".
-In the credits, Burton is credited as playing "Tony", as opposed to "Duke" (possibly to avoid confusion with the George Washington Duke character).
-Rocky V is the third time in the series to do so, with the first being Rocky II as Apollo asked "What are you afraid of, Tony?", and the second time during Rocky IV after receiving a pep talk in the former Soviet Union, "Thanks, Tony."
-Rocky Balboa names Burton's character "Duke Evers".

-Sage Stallone, Sylvester's real-life son, portrays his character's son in the film.
-In Rocky IV, he was portrayed as a nine-year-old child whereas Sage was 14 at the time of filming, making him a teenager in Rocky V, despite it taking place just days after the events of Rocky IV.
+The age of Robert Jr. has often been cited as a continuity error, as in Rocky IV, which is set in 1985, he is 9 years old, yet in Rocky V, which takes place immediately after Rocky IV, he is 14 years old.